Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RESULTS

 \subsection{Insights for Encouraging Feature Adoption}

-Participants widely recognized the value of provotype features for personalizing recommendations and safeguarding agency.
-However, six participants emphasized that the premise of benefiting from these features is awareness, as P15 noted, \textit{"they need to notice it exists before planning to adopt it."} The next factor would be usability and ease of use, with participants cautioning that perceived complexity, technical jargon, and information overload would discourage regular interaction (as discussed in Section \ref{feature}).
-In response, participants co-designed a range of strategies to support this progression, making controls easier to discover, simpler to understand, and more engaging to use.
-While these discussions were initially anchored in our provotype, both the conversations and the resulting strategies extend beyond this context and offer broader implications for diverse platforms and scenarios.
+Participants widely recognized the value of provotype features for personalization and agency safeguard.
+However, six participants stressed that the premise of benefiting from these features is awareness, as P15 noted, \textit{"they need to notice it exists before planning to adopt it."} The next factor would be usability and ease of use, with participants cautioning that perceived complexity, technical jargon, and information overload could discourage regular interaction (as discussed in Section \ref{feature}).
+In response, participants co-designed strategies to make features easier to discover, simpler to understand, and more inviting to use.
+While these discussions were grounded in our provotype, the resulting strategies extend beyond this context and offer broader implications for diverse platforms and scenarios.